plougher/squashfs-tools/Documentation/4.7.4/README.md

 # SQUASHFS-TOOLS 4.7.4 - A squashed read-only filesystem for Linux

 Welcome to Squashfs-Tools 4.7.4.
-This is the third update to the 4.7 release, and it has some nice improvements in addition to the improvements in the major 4.7 release earlier this year.
+This is the fourth update to the 4.7 release, and it has some nice improvements in addition to the improvements in the major 4.7 release earlier this year.